How to Build and Maintain Healthy Coping Skills

 How to Maintain Coping Skills

 Building coping skills is half of the battle, the goal is to maintain them long term.
 The ability to retain healthy coping skills is the key to leading a balanced life.
-Additionally, it provides a way to deal with life's many ups and downs in a healthy and growth-oriented manner.
 Consider the big picture – if you find yourself turning to an old habit, ask yourself these questions:

 • Does this coping skill have a positive or negative long-term effect?